DIY Drain Cleaning: When to Call a Professional

 Gurgling Noises

-Sounds of gurgling coming from drains are often an indication of air getting trapped in the plumbing system.
-This may result in blocking and needs to be looked at as soon as it’s possible.
+The sounds of drains gurgling are often an indication of air being trapped inside the plumbing system.
+This may result in blockages, and must be looked at as soon as it is possible.

 Foul Odors

-The accumulation of organic matter can create unpleasant odors that emanate out of your pipes.
-If you smell something funky coming from your kitchen sink or shower, it’s likely that it’s time to wash.
+The buildup of organic matter could result in unpleasant smells emanating out of your pipes.
+If you’re smelling something strange emanating from your bathroom sink or bathtub, it’s likely to be time to clean.

 Boiling Water